 Few styles can beat the sass or personality of the high ponytail.
-Whether you’re headed into a lecture or sitting at your desk at work, the ponytail makes you feel pulled together without feeling like you left your personality at the door.
-And, as if all that wasn’t enough, it even hides second-day hair like a charm and actually looks better on unwashed hair.
+Whether you’re headed into a lecture at school or sitting at your desk at work, the ponytail makes you feel pulled together without feeling like you left your personality at the door.
+As if all that wasn’t enough, it even hides second-day hair like a charm and actually looks better on unwashed hair.

-All hair professionals will tell you that hair with a little oil in it is always best for styling.
+All hair professionals will tell you that hair with a little natural oil in it is ideal for styling updos.
 Instead of slippery strands and pieces that won’t stay put, you’ll have a lived-in vibe that makes it much easier to create a high ponytail.

 Upside down is easier.

 When professionals style ponytails, they seem to effortlessly sweep all the hair up to the crown without any issues.
 If you’ve ever attempted a snatched ponytail, you know it’s not as easy as they make it look.